vandit86/artery/README.md

     set(RUN FLAGS "-u Cmdenv") # this is to run on cmdenv set(RUN FLAGS "-c Config") # this is to run specific configuration

+### import artery to Qt creator IDE (successfully tested)

+To open an existing CMake project:

+    Select File > Open File or Project.
+    Select the CMakeLists.txt file from your CMake project.
+    Select a kit that is configured to use CMake for building the project.
+    In Projects, right-click the project name to open the context menu, and then select Run CMake to have the project contents listed in the view.

 ### import Artery as project into the OMNeT++ IDE (Not tested on new Omnet IDE)